Vanessa Williams: Early life and education

-Name
+Name misattribution

-Williams is most often publicly recognized simply as "Vanessa Williams".
-There is, however, occasional confusion with the similarly named actress Vanessa E. Williams.
-It has been reported that Vanessa L. first became aware of Vanessa E. in the 1980s when her New York University registrar told her that another, similarly aged student with the same name and from the same state had applied.
+Williams is most often publicly recognized simply as "Vanessa Williams."
+There is occasional confusion with the similarly named actress Vanessa E. Williams.
+It has been reported that Vanessa L. became aware of Vanessa E. in the 1980s when the New York University registrar told her that another, similarly aged student with the same name and from the same state had applied.
 When Williams appeared as Miss America in a Macy's Thanksgiving Day Parade, Vanessa E. accidentally received her check for the appearance, which she returned.

 In the area of acting, the two ran into name conflict when Screen Actors Guild rules prohibited duplicate stage naming.
 Vanessa E. had registered the name "Vanessa Williams" first, so as a compromise, Williams was occasionally credited as "Vanessa L. Williams" in acting credits.
-To compound the confusion, both actresses starred in versions of the drama Soul Food (Williams in the film version, and Vanessa E. in its TV series adaptation).
-The Screen Actors Guild eventually took the issue to arbitration and decided both actresses could use the professional name "Vanessa Williams".
+To compound the confusion, both actresses starred in versions of the drama Soul Food, Williams in the film version, and Vanessa E. in its TV series adaptation.
+The Screen Actors Guild eventually took the issue to arbitration, and decided both actresses could use the professional name "Vanessa Williams".

 Miss America

-Williams was the first African-American recipient of the Miss America title when she was crowned Miss America 1984 in September 1983.
-Several weeks before the end of her reign, however, a scandal arose when Penthouse magazine bought and published unauthorized nude photographs of her.
-Williams was pressured to relinquish her title and was succeeded by the first runner-up: Miss New Jersey 1983, Suzette Charles.
+Williams was the first African-American recipient of the Miss America title when she was crowned Miss America 1984 on September 17, 1983.
+Several weeks before the end of her reign, a scandal arose when Penthouse magazine bought and published unauthorized nude photographs of her.
+In the summer of '82 she also posed for another photographer, Greg Whitman, who sent a telegram to Bob Guccione offering more nude photographs of Williams, after he heard photographer Tom Chiapel's pictures had been sold to Penthouse.
+The photographer said in an interview that she signed a release on the pictures.
+Williams claimed, people wouldn't forgive a second mistake.
+Williams was pressured to relinquish her title in July 1984 and was succeeded by the first runner-up: Miss New Jersey 1983 Suzette Charles.

 Thirty-two years later in September 2015, when Williams served as head judge for the Miss America 2016 pageant, former Miss America CEO Sam Haskell made a public apology to her for the events of 1984.